ericgitangu/bets/README.md

 ### System Components

-1. **Web Interface**: A responsive and user-friendly interface for both frontend users and administrators.
+1. **Web Interface**: A responsive and user-friendly interface for both user users and administrators.
 2. **Elixir/Phoenix Backend**: The core logic of the application, handling requests, business logic, data management, and notifications.
-3. **Database**: PostgreSQL for data storage, including user data, BettingSystem, games, and transaction histories.
+3. **Database**: PostgreSQL for data storage, including user data, Bets, games, and transaction histories.
 4. **Authentication and Authorization**: For secure access control using Phoenix's built-in libraries or external libraries like Guardian.
 5. **Email Service**: For sending notifications to users about bet outcomes, using an email library compatible with Elixir, such as Bamboo.

 ### Functional Requirements

 1. **User Management**: Registration, authentication, profile management, and account management.
-2. **Bet Management**: Placing, viewing, and canceling BettingSystem.
+2. **Bet Management**: Placing, viewing, and canceling Bets.
 3. **Game Management**: Adding, updating, and managing sports games, initially limited to football but expandable to other types.
-4. **Transaction History**: Viewing a history of BettingSystem, including winnings and losses.
+4. **Transaction History**: Viewing a history of Bets, including winnings and losses.
 5. **Administrative Functions**: User management, bet oversight, soft deletion of users and data, and profit tracking.
 6. **Superuser Privileges**: Configuring games, managing user roles, and sending email notifications.